Princely State of Kashmir and Jammu | |

 Today part of | India (Jammu and Kashmir, Ladakh) Pakistan (Azad Kashmir, Gilgit-Baltistan) China (Aksai Chin, Trans-Karakoram Tract) |

-Jammu and Kashmir, officially known as the Princely State of Kashmir and Jammu,[3] was a princely state during the Company rule from 1846 to 1858 as well as the British Raj in India from 1858 to 1947.
+Jammu and Kashmir, officially known as the Princely State of Kashmir and Jammu,[3] was a princely state during the British East India Company rule as well as the British Raj in India from 1846 to 1952.
 The princely state was created after the First Anglo-Sikh War, from the territories that had earlier been in the Sikh Empire.
-After the British Raj ended and the Partition of India happened in 1947, the state was briefly independent, till roughly a third of the state came under Pakistani control after a Pakistani-supported invasion of Pashtun tribesman.
-The rest remains disputed under Indian and Chinese control.
-The India–Pakistan dispute regarding the accession remains unresolved.

 According to the census reports of 1911, 1921 and 1931, the administration was organised as follows:[4][5]